 When love looked like leaving

 When I was raising them as a single mother after their father left, love meant working double shifts to pay for school supplies.
 It meant cooking meals they could reheat while I graded papers late into the night.
 It meant doing laundry at midnight so they'd have clean clothes.
-I was physically there, but emotionally?
+I was physically there.
+But emotionally?
 I was surviving, not thriving.

 Sarah Epstein, a licensed marriage and family therapist, explains that "Emotional unavailability refers to a person's inability to be emotionally present for another person."
-Looking back, that's exactly what I was — not by choice, but by circumstance and conditioning.
+Looking back, that's exactly what I was.
+Not by choice, but by circumstance and conditioning.

 I remember missing Daniel's science fair because parent-teacher conferences ran late.
 Grace ate dinner alone more nights than I care to count while I tutored students for extra money.
 I told myself I was being a good mother by keeping a roof over their heads.
-And I was — but I was also teaching them that love looks like sacrifice from a distance.
+And I was.
+But I was also teaching them that love looks like sacrifice from a distance.

 The inheritance we don't talk about